qgis/QGIS-Documentation/source/docs/training_manual/forestry/stands_digitazing.rst

 Having in mind the digitizing tools in QGIS, you might already be thinking that it would be helpful to snap to those green pixels while digitizing.
 That is precisely what you are going to do next create points from those pixels to use them later to help you follow the the forest stands' borders when digitizing, by using the snapping tools available in QGIS.

 * Use the :menuselection:`Raster --> Conversion --> Polygonize (Raster to Vector)` tool to vectorize your green lines to polygons.
-If you don't remember how, you can review it in module 9.1.1.
+If you don't remember how, you can review it in :doc:`../complete_analysis/raster_to_vector`.
 * Save as :kbd:`rautjarvi_green_polygon.shp` inside the :kbd:`digitizing` folder.

 Zoom in and see what the polygons look like.
 You will get something like this: